llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 ``ScopedDisabler``
 ##################

 At compile time, RealtimeSanitizer may be disabled for a scope using ``__rtsan::ScopedDisabler``.
-Within the scope where the ``ScopedDisabler`` object is instantiated, all sanitizer error reports are suppressed.
+Within the scope where the ``ScopedDisabler`` object is instantiated, all RTSan error reports are suppressed for that thread.
 This suppression applies to the current scope as well as all invoked functions, including any functions called transitively.

 .. code-block:: c++